persash/Movie-Party-Bot/README.md

-# Discord Movie Party Suggestion Bot
+# Discord Movie Party Bot

-A discord bot to make movie party decisions much easier and informative for your server.
+A discord bot to make movie party decisions much easier, organized, and informative for your server.

 ## Features

 - Show most upvoted suggestion
-- Gives info on imdb rating and which platforms a movie is available on
+- Gives info, imdb rating and which platforms/streaming service a movie is available on
-- Find youtube trailers and suggest them to the mps server channel
+- Users can search for youtube trailers and suggest them to the mps server channel
-- Pick a random movie suggested by the discord users
+- Pick a random movie suggestion by letting the bot choose one from mps server channel
-- Search for a random gif based on a search term
+- Post a random gif based on a search term.
+Annoy your friends with them sick gif movie references.
+May the odds be ever in your favor.
-- Search for a random fact from a random movie or a random fact from a specific movie
+- Post a random fact from a specific or random movie.
+Become a know it all on your server.

 ## Requirements